-A partnership may rely on a partner's certification of nonforeign status and assume that a partner is not a foreign partner unless the form:
+Page 44 Publication 515 (2020) A partnership may rely on a partner's certification of nonforeign status and assume that a partner is not a foreign partner unless the form:

-- Does not give the partner's name, U.S. taxpayer identification number, and address, or - Is not signed under penalties of perjury and dated.
+- Does not give the partner's name, U.S. TIN, and address; or - Is not signed under penalties of perjury and dated.